Phalcode/gamevault-docs/docs/server-docs/setup/setup.md

 There are multiple ways to set up a GameVault Server.
 You can choose one from below that suits you.

-If you have any trouble setting up a GameVault server dont give up!
+If you have any trouble setting up a GameVault server don't give up!
 There are a lot of helpful people on our [discord](https://discord.gg/NEdNen2dSu) that can help you.

 ## Supported Methods